easywasm/promises/README.md

 This will let you call js promise-functions from C wasm, with callbacks instead of asyncify/etc.

+Essentially, you pick a host implementation, and a wasm-implementation for your language, and they will allow callbacks.

 ### host

 #### JS (node/browser/etc)